recetasdemama/wordpress/wp-content/plugins/yarpp-experiments/readme.txt

 * **Throttle:** lets you slow down YARPP's computation of "related" results when not cached.
 It may be useful for very high traffic sites, where suddenly turning YARPP on may cause some database lockups.
 * **Dingus:** lets you try different YARPP settings, returning results as well as caching and performance information.
 * **Pingback Control:** Disable pingbacks to your own site from YARPP's results.
+* **Thumbnail Generation Control:** Control the low-level "manually using thumbnails" option

 Use at your own risk!